willfindlay/honors-thesis/thesis/thesis.md

 <!-- TODO: write this section when experiments are done -->

+One of the primary advantages of eBPF is its relatively low overhead [@gregg19bpf; @starovoitov13; @starovoitov14] compared to many other system introspection solutions (c.f. \autoref{tracing-section} and \autoref{ebpf-superpowers}).
+In order to justify this claim in the context of an eBPF intrusion detection system, we need to ascertain the overhead associated with running ebpH on a variety of systems under a variety of workloads (artificial and otherwise).
+Here we describe the tests that were conducted in order to determine this overhead.
+\autoref{methodology-section} outlines the systems and tools used for testing and provides an overview of the collected datasets.
+The specifics of each benchmarking test along with the results are provided in \autoref{results-section}.

 ## Methodology

+\label{methodology-section}

 Since ebpH's kernelspace functionality resides in system call hooks, we can get an idea of what overhead it imposes on the system by running macro- and micro-benchmarks